sirsweater/icanroll-disclosure/README.md

 This system eliminates the need for trusted intermediaries by making the physical outcome directly observable by the end user.
 A photograph of a real die face requires no mathematical literacy to verify.
+For a live demonstration of this philosophy, see the implementation at **[icanroll.com](https://icanroll.com)**.

 > **The user is their own auditor.
 Everyone understands a dice roll
 > more than an algorithm.**